Self-similar shock wave solutions of the non-linear Maxwell equations: Theory and Results

 To find physically reasonable solutions we calculate the Poynting vector which gives us the energy flux (in $W/m^2$) of an electromagnetic field.
 Unfortunately, there are two controversial form of the Poynting vector in material based on the Abraham or the Minkowski formalism, a detailed description can be found in \cite{poy}.
-We use the classical form of Poynting vector \eq {\bf{S}} = {\bf{E}} \times {\bf{H}} = t^{-\alpha-\delta}fg = t^{-\alpha-\delta} a(q+1)\eta g^{q+2}. \eqe Note that for $q<-2$ the $\int_0^{cut} S d\eta$ is finite which is a good result.
+We use the next form of the Poynting vector \eq {\bf{S}} = {\bf{E}} \times {\bf{H}} = t^{-\alpha-\delta}fg = t^{-\alpha-\delta} a(q+1)\eta g^{q+2}. \eqe Note that for $q<-2$ the $\int_0^{cut} S d\eta$ is finite which is a good result.
 The spacial integral of the pointing vector $ \sim \int_0^{cut} \frac{x}{t^{\beta}}g^{q+2}(\frac{x}{t^{\beta}}) dx$ is finite for all time.
 However the time integral of $ \sim \int_0^{cut} \frac{x}{t^{\beta}}g^{q+2}(\frac{x}{t^{\beta}}) dt$ can be problematic for small t, and depends on the concrete form of g.

 Another method to classify if the solutions are physical would be the total energy of the fields in a finite volume.
-For linear electrodynamics the energy density is defined as follows $ W = \frac{1}{2}({\bf{E}}\cdot{\bf{D}} + {\bf{B}}\cdot{\bf{H}} ) $ However, even this formula is not unique there are various non-linear electrodynamics by Born \cite{born} or by Rafelski \cite{grei} based on the Lagrangian density which contains additional terms.
-Kotel'nikov \cite{kot} generalized the Born model and suggested an infinite series of Lorentz and Poincar\'e-invariant nonlinear versions of the Maxwell equations.
+For linear electrodynamics the energy density is defined as follows $ W = \frac{1}{2}({\bf{E}}\cdot{\bf{D}} + {\bf{B}}\cdot{\bf{H}} ) $ However, even this formula is problematic.
+There are several non-linear electrodynamic theories like by Born \cite{born} or by Rafelski \cite{grei} based on the Lagrangian density where W contains additional terms.
+Kotel'nikov \cite{kot} generalized the Born model and suggested an infinite series of Lorentz and Poincar\'e-invariant non-linear versions of the Maxwell equations.

 Our approximation to describe the permeability and permittivity Eq. (\ref{anyagegy}) is just one way to a non-linear model.
-Another physically tenable description for the constitutive equations could be a series expansion like $ \epsilon(E) = 1+aE +bE^2 ...) $ where the linear term is responsible for the so-called Pockels or electro-optical effect and the quadratic term is the for the Kerr effect(a and b are constants to fix the proper dimension).
-For optically important materials $ \mu = const$ is the right choice, non-linear magnetic properties play a significant role only for plasmas.
+Another physically tenable description for the constitutive equations could be a series expansion like $ \epsilon(E) = 1+aE +bE^2 ...) $ where the linear term is responsible for the so-called Pockels or electro-optical effect and the quadratic term is for the Kerr effect(a and b are constants to fix the proper dimension).
+For optically important materials $ \mu = const $ is the right choice.
+Non-linear magnetic properties play a significant role only for plasmas where additional hydrodynamical equations have to be taken into account.
 Unfortunately, our well-established Ansatz Eq. (\ref{ans}) does not applicable directly to such power series.